 top of page

 Sometimes, especially if we work with government bodies, we might not notice how much the passive voice permeates our writing.
 It just sneaks in there and nestles in your text.
-Then one day you wake up and it is everywhere.
+Then one day you wake up, and text is overly complicated, and no one knows who does what.

 Let’s do a quick recap in case it’s fuzzy: